ScJavier/coderhouse-de-entregable03/README.md

 3. Set up your `creds.json` file with your own credentials.
 See `creds_template.json`.

-**Reminder:** Make sure Docker is installed on your machine before running these commands.
+**Reminder:** Make sure Docker is installed on your machine before running the followind commands.

 4. Build the Docker image using the provided Dockerfile: